 In the morning, the sun returns to heat the surface and to start driving convection and mixing again.
-This convection bubbles up, bumping into and entraining air from the residual layer and this process grows.
+This convection bubbles up, bumping into and entraining air from the residual layer.
 As the solar heating increases, the convection has more energy and can rise higher and entrain more air from the residual layer.
 Eventually, the air driven by convection reaches its maximum energy level and this maximum energy limits how high the boundary layer will grow into the stable free troposphere above it.

 The following video explains the variation of the planetary boundary layer over the course of a typical day: